Brighton & Hove Philharmonic Society

 Catherine joined BHPS in June 2014 as part-time General Administrator, having previously managed the Conferences & Events department of the University of Sussex for nearly 20 years.
-A keen singer, she currently performs with the Brighton Orpheus Choir and Women of Note, a small ladies choir.
+A keen singer, she performs with the Brighton Orpheus Choir and Women of Note, a ladies choir.
 She was elected as Company Secretary at the Society’s AGM in November 2014.

 Officers of BHPS